-You don’t need to install the Monitoring Agent to be able to use Monitoring, but if you do install it, you can get more information about an instance, such as about the third-party software running on it.
+You don’t need to install the Ops Agent on a virtual machine instance to be able to use Monitoring, but if you do install it, you can get more information about the instance, such as about the third-party software running on it.

-To monitor a server, first you need to create an Uptime Check.
+To monitor a server’s availability, first, you need to create an Uptime Check.
 Then you need to set up an Alert Policy.
-To see data graphically, create a Dashboard.
+To create your own custom set of graphs, create a Dashboard.

 Cloud Audit Logs keep track of who did what, where, and when.
-There are three types of audit logs.
+There are four types of audit logs.
 Admin Activity logs track any actions that modify a resource.
 This includes everything from shutting down VMs to modifying permissions.
-System Event logs track Google’s actions on Compute Engine resources.
-Some examples are maintenance of the underlying host and reclaiming a preemptible instance.
+System Event logs track Google Cloud’s actions on resources.
+Some examples are maintenance of an underlying virtual machine host and reclaiming a spot VM.
 Data Access logs track data requests, including read requests on configurations and metadata.